159th Fighter Wing: History

-The 122d Fighter Squadron, assigned to the Wing's 159th Operations Group, is a descendant organization of the 122d Observation Squadron, established on 30 July 1940.
+The 122nd Fighter Squadron, assigned to the Wing's 159th Operations Group, is a descendant organization of the 122nd Observation Squadron, established on 30 July 1940.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

-In 1958, the Louisiana Air National Guard 122d Fighter-Interceptor Squadron was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established by the National Guard Bureau on 1 April 1958, 122d FIS becoming the group's flying squadron.
-Other support squadrons assigned to the group were the 159th Headquarters, 159th Material Squadron (Maintenance), 159th Combat Support Squadron, and the 159th USAF Dispensary.
-The 122d FIS was equipped with the F-86L Sabre Interceptor.
+In 1958, the 122nd Fighter-Interceptor Squadron was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established by the National Guard Bureau on 1 April 1958, 122nd becoming the group's flying squadron.
+Other support squadrons assigned to the group were the 159th Headquarters, 159th Material Squadron (Maintenance and Supply), 159th Air Base Squadron, and the 159th USAF Dispensary.
+The 122nd was equipped with the North American F-86L Sabre.

-Air Defense mission
+Air defense mission

 With the F-86L, the squadron stood a runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
 This event brought the 159th into the daily combat operational program of the USAF, placing it on "the end of the runway" alongside regular USAF-Air Defense Fighter Squadrons.

-In July 1960, the 159th converted to the F-102 Delta Dagger.
-In 1962, the 122d Fighter-Interceptor Squadron was assigned to the Gulfport Combat Readiness Training Center, Mississippi, for six weeks of intensive flying training.
+In July 1960, the 159th converted to the Convair F-102 Delta Dagger.
+In 1962, the 122nd Fighter-Interceptor Squadron was assigned to the Gulfport Combat Readiness Training Center, Mississippi, for six weeks of intensive flying training.
 Involved were 150 officers and airmen, including support elements from the 159th Consolidated Aircraft Maintenance Squadron, 159th Material Squadron and 159th Air Base Squadron.